Laboratory Procedures Before Trying Long Essays

 - Cephalic Index: Total width of upper anteriors= Bizygomatic width/3.36

-- Total width of lower anterior: 4/5 the width of upper anterior By H. Pound
+- The total width of the lower anterior: 4/5 of the width of the upper anterior.
+By H. Pound

 Anatomical Landmarks: